luk-/matrix/README.md

 console.log(output.coords)
 ```

-Run `./bin` to use the output to create a colorized matrix on your command line.
+Run `./bin` to automatically construct an input matrix array and to use the output to create a colorized matrix on your command line.
 Some colors might be reused automatically.